 Roasted Corn Salad with Honey Lime Dressing

-- 5 ears fresh corn in the husk
+- 5 ears fresh corn

 - 1 cup cherry tomatoes halved

-- 2 tablespoon chopped fresh cilantro
+- 2 tablespoons chopped fresh cilantro

 - 2 teaspoons honey